mrizwanashiq/react-json-schema-form/README.md

 # React JSON Schema Form
-In this project I am using React and JSON Schema Form to create a form that validates the data.
+I am using React and JSON Schema Form to create a form that validates the data.
 The form is created using JSON Schema.
 The form is then rendered using React JSON Schema Form.

 First of all, let's install the dependencies.